cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 [[RFC editor: please change "RFCXXXX" to the correct number before publication.]]

 As in the registration phase, applications MUST authenticate pkS; secrecy of pkS is optional.
-If an application requires secrecy of pkS, this value SHOULD be omitted from auth_data (step 9).
+If an application requires secrecy of pkS, this value MUST be omitted from auth_data (step 10).

 ## Export Key {#export-usage}